 Please Note: The Dane CORE Pre-Application is an online system that tenants and landlords can access to complete a pre-application for rental assistance.
 Due to federal regulations, there is no paper application form for the program.

-Payment processing will occur once per week and will begin the last week of February and will continue until funds are exhausted.
+Payment processing will occur once per week and will begin in March and will continue until funds are exhausted.

 Please Note: While the Tenant Resource Center will provide in-person application assistance in the community, our offices are closed due to COVID-19.
-No materials will be received at our office locations, but stay tuned for a schedule of community locations in the coming days.
+No materials will be received at our office locations, check out our application assistance page to make an appointment.

 Please Note: For those concerned with immigration status or applications, these funds are not weighed in Public Charge determinations and will not adversely affect immigration status or applications.
 For more information on public charge, please visit the National Low-Income Housing Coalition's Frequently Asked Questions guide.